 We have elected to retain a portion of losses that may occur through the use of various deductibles, limits and retentions under our insurance programs.
 In accordance with SFAS No. 5 "Accounting for Contingencies", losses on these policies up to the deductible amounts are accrued in our Consolidated Balance Sheets based on known claims incurred and an estimate of claims incurred but not yet reported.
-The accruals are derived from actuarial studies, known facts, historical trends and industry averages utilizing the assistance of an actuary to determine the best estimate of the ultimate expected loss.
+We derive our accruals from actuarial studies, known facts, historical trends and industry averages utilizing the assistance of an actuary to determine the best estimate of the ultimate expected loss.
+Actual claims may vary from our estimate.
 We include any adjustments to such reserves in our consolidated results of operations.